samfdhanani/operant-conditioning-DRL/README.md

 - Lever Press: total number of lever presses
 - Rate: rate of lever presses per second
 - Reward Efficiency: presses per reward
-- Burst: lever press latencies less than a user defined time in seconds
+- Burst: lever press latencies less than or equal to 1 second
-- binned latencies: binned latencies within a user defined range
+- binned latencies: binned latencies from 0 to 1 second with a width of 0.1 seconds
 - all latency: a list of all latencies in the program

 **BurstAnalysis.py**